worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 She started watching Graves.
 Not obviously.
 Just... noticing things.

 He had a habit of arriving early—5:30 AM most days, before the day shift.
 He'd go straight to his office, close the door, and use the secure phone line.
-Sarah could see the light under his door from her console.
+Liv could see the light under his door from her console.
 He'd be on the phone for twenty, thirty minutes.
 Then he'd come out, start his normal workday like nothing had happened.

 Who was he calling?
 And why so early?

 She also noticed that certain people got called into his office regularly.
 Dr. Roth, obviously.
 But also some of the senior engineers.
-And occasionally someone Sarah didn't recognize—a man in his sixties, gray suit, always carrying a briefcase.
+And occasionally someone Liv didn't recognize—a man in his sixties, gray suit, always carrying a briefcase.
 He'd arrive at odd hours, meet with Graves for an hour or two, then leave.

 Webb noticed her noticing.
 One night in May, he pulled her aside.